markus-zzz/myc64-pocket/README.md

 - **right-of-analogue** - Load PRG slot #0 into C64 RAM
 - **left-trig** - Shift modifier for keyboard

+A physical keyboard is supported while docked.
+The keyboard is expected to show up on the third input (i.e. `cont3_joy`).
+For details on the key mapping see table `hid2c64` in source file `src/bios/main.c`.

 ## Build instructions

 Build the BIOS for the housekeeping CPU